Fall Protection Strategies For Buckeye Metal Sales Roofs

 Fall Protection for 1.5 Inch Nailstrip Panel

-Avoid seam clamping on lighter 26-gauge steel panels, as the material cannot support the anchor safely.
-Instead, the Ridge Pro Steep Assist Anchor provides the most reliable solution.
+• Ridge Pro Steep Assist Anchor: This is the only recommended fall protection solution for this panel type.
 Placed over the ridge with a 16-foot extension pole, the Ridge Pro allows workers to tie off before stepping onto the roof.
 It supports slopes between 6:12 and 12:12, ensuring 100 percent tie-off from the ladder to the ridge and back down again.
-This system prevents seam damage while providing crews with the security they need to work confidently.
+This system prevents seam damage or flange deformation while providing crews with the security they need to work confidently.

 Metal Roof Anchor Panel Compatibility For Buckeye Metal Sales